nikwithak/nikwithak/README.md

 ## Open Source Work

-* I am in the process of cleaning up a curated set of my prior software projects for release on GitHub.
+* I am in the process of cleaning up a curated set of my prior software projects for open-source release.
 * I am mid-development of a new Rust web framework, which I plan to make available under the MIT license once I reach my first release milestone later this year.
+[Email me](mailto:nwakg@pm.me) if you would like to be part of the early developer preview.

 ### Following My Work